kris2475/Wake-on-Energy-Sensors/README.md

 **What makes this approach unique:**
 - **Energy-as-a-sensor:** A node’s ability to respond (or fail to respond) provides environmental insight even before any sensor data is transmitted.
 - **Hub-controlled, on-demand wake-up:** Only the most informative nodes are woken, avoiding collisions, congestion, and wasted energy.
-- **Intelligent selection via ML/DL + Bayesian optimisation:** The hub maximizes information gain while keeping the network silent and efficient.
+- **Intelligent selection via ML/DL + Bayesian optimisation:** The hub maximises information gain while keeping the network silent and efficient.
 - **Battery-free, high-resolution sensing:** BME680 or optional sensors deliver rich environmental data only when needed.
 - **Deadness as signal:** Non-responsive nodes still convey meaningful environmental information — a subtle, powerful feature not exploited in conventional IoT networks.